 I will visit you a couple of times after your birth to talk through your birth story, help with breastfeeding and refer you onto more specialised support if necessary and just check in and see how you are all doing.
 This support also helps your whole family to relax and enjoy the experience of becoming parents or extending your family by welcoming a new-born baby into your lives.

-As I am trained in massage and acupressure for pregnancy & labour, I can teach your partners some simple massage techniques to use during labour to help keep you calm and focused, they can be practised in the final few weeks of pregnancy.
-I use massage and acupressure during labour when it’s needed.
+As I am trained in massage, acupressure and rebozo for pregnancy & labour, I can teach your partners some simple techniques to use during labour to help keep you calm and focused, they can be practised in the final few weeks of pregnancy.
+I use rebozo techniques, massage and acupressure during labour when it’s needed.
 I can also give you pregnancy and postnatal massage treatments but these are not included in my birth doula package but can be booked with me at one of the clinics I practice from and occasionally at my home.
 See Massage Practitioner page…

 Maya 2013: “Baby is beautiful…We are both very happy and exhausted!!!
 Very much appreciated all your amazing help and support.
 Really meant a lot to us…”